 People applying for a Residente Temporal Estudiante (temporary resident permit as a student in Mexico) are charged the consulate fee (see above) but there are no charges to exchange the visa (sticker) for a card, and there are no charges to renew the card for additional year(s).
 However, note that temporary residency as a student carries additional restrictions which other temporary residents do not have.

-The fee for exchanging a Residente Permanente visa (sticker) for a Residente Permanente card is $6,226 Mexican pesos.
+The fee for exchanging a Residente Permanente visa (sticker) for a Residente Permanente card is $13,579 Mexican pesos; or $6,789 Mexican pesos if you are doing this under the auspice of a Family Unit application.
 This is also part of the fee when you convert a temporary residency card to a permanent residency card, see next section.

 Fee for converting Residente Temporal to Residente Permanente